apd10/RG-Fall-23/README.md

 ### R4:
 This is a role of "general audience and shadow".
 You ll read papers from one of the broad topics shadowing other presenters and join to listen in to presentations.

-Please choose the role you want to play in this edition of reading group.
+Please choose the role you want to play in this edition of reading group and send to apd10@rice.edu